Aclark1441/WHO_Gov_Spending/README.md

 ## Data Exploration & Cleaning

-## Data Acquisition
+# Data Acquisition

 The data used in this analysis was downloaded from the WHO Global Health Expenditure Database on December 4th, 2023.
 [WHO Data Platform](https://platform.who.int/data/maternal-newborn-child-adolescent-ageing)

-## Data Cleaning & Transformation
+# Data Cleaning & Transformation

 Data cleaning was limited too adjusting formatting and filtering data.
 Instances of null values were not included in visualizations or calculations.

 The original data set included the numeric data-- the percent of spending in each category-- in 2 formats  labeled "Value Numeric"  and  "Value String" which is formatted as numeric data and a string being the numeric value rounded to the nearest whole number.
 During the data exploration phase, an additional column was created to portray the numeric data as a percentage for ease of interpretation. ("Value Percent")

 A pivot table was then made to group countries spending data.
 The original data separated each country's spending by the source of funding; government, private, and external aid.
-Bar graphs created from this pivot table are included ___HERE_____.
+Bar graphs created from this pivot table are included under Exploratory Visualizations.